 You may want to work with NetSuite directly if you need specialized resources across multiple aspects of your project.

 You’ll find that NetSuite has many people available who have specialties in many fields.
-They have technical experts in a number of industries, as well as international resources who speak the local languages and understand NetSuite better than anyone else.
+They have technical experts in a number of industries, such as food and beverage, construction, or manufacturing as well as international resources who speak the local languages and understand NetSuite better than anyone else.

 If you want to work with a smaller firm, or one that has a specialty in your particular industry, then you may want to choose an Alliance Partner or a Solutions Provider.
 These types of companies are usually entrepreneurs that are more client-focused and invested in ensuring you are satisfied with their services.

 If you prefer to speak to one person throughout your selection and implementation, you may want to choose a smaller NetSuite Solutions Provider that can sell the software and offer the implementation services as well.
 This can be helpful if you want the people that sold you the software to be there for your implementation.
 They will have an intimate understanding of your project from beginning to end.